 - It can be taken with or without food or as directed by your doctor.

 - Be cautious while driving or doing anything that requires concentration as Rasagiline can make you very sleepy.

 - Rasagiline can make you dizzy or lightheaded, especially when you suddenly stand up from sitting or laying down.

-- Tell your doctor if you are pregnant or are breastfeeding.
+- Let your doctor know if you are also taking medicines for depression or mood disorders.

 - Do not stop taking Rasagiline suddenly.
 Sudden stopping may cause confusion, stiff muscles and a high fever.

 - As a precaution, foods high in tyramine (e.g. aged cheeses, air-dried meat, soy sauce, tap/draft beers and red wine) should be avoided when taking Rasagiline, as it may cause an unsafe rise in your blood pressure.